Eugene F. Foley, MD, FACS

 - Vice Chair of Education

-- Vice Chairman of Clinical Operations, Divisions of General Surgery
+- Vice Chair of Clinical Operations, Divisions of General Surgery

 - Endowed Chair, Susan Behrens MD Surgery Education Chair